Lightmatter/django-hydra/{{cookiecutter.repo_name}}/README.md

 If it's not working you will see "Watching for file changes with StatReloader"

 ## Project best practices
+- Use [Prettierjs](https://prettier.io/) to format your javascript code.
+This will happen automatically on commit but is helpful to have configured to run on save.
 - Preferred naming structure for all components .jsx files is PascalCase. so for a react component named PasswordField the filename would be PasswordField.jsx
   - Next.js uses the filename in `/pages` directory to determine the route name so for now those should be named lowecased with dashes if necessary
 - When in doubt refer to [AirBnB best practices](https://github.com/airbnb/javascript/tree/master/react)

 ## Redirecting new urls to the django server
 The nginx service that directs all incoming traffic has several paths hardcoded as going directly to the django server.
 To open up a new path edit the webapp.conf inside image/config